-The Urban Panorama Project is developing a method to assess urban change by introducing two novel elements in the craft of digital historians: 1) the use of historical images of streetscapes as primary sources; 2) the use of computer vision and machine learning in the geolocation and analysis of these images.
+The Urban Panorama Project is testing methods to assess urban change by introducing two novel elements in the craft of urban historians: 1) the use of images of streetscapes as primary sources; 2) the use of computer vision and machine learning in the analysis of these images.

 Understanding Spatial Change

 There are many ways of understanding urban and spatial change, from the close reading of memoirs of historical characters embedded in particular locations to the interpretation of the legislation, urban plans, and reports produced by private developers and state officials to the plotting of historical data and the subsequent analysis of patterns through naked-eye and statistical methods.
 In recent years, the latter approach has become ubiquitous thanks to the popularization of GIS in the humanities and social sciences.
 GIS has allowed scholars to aggregate data through location in space in the form of points, lines, and polygons.
 However, there is a bias implicit in this method.
 GIS-based approaches understand urban change from the air, reproducing the point of view of the planner.